iotux/ElWiz/docs/fetchprices.md

 by using **PM2** (https://pm2.keymetrics.io/) or a similar program.

-When the program starts, it will create the **./data** directory and fetch the first set of prices, then calculate the prices.
+When the program starts, it will create the **./data** directory and fetch the first set of prices.
+Any additional price calculation (floating/fixed components, VAT) happens later inside ElWiz if enabled.

 The **keepDays** parameter determines how many days of price data are kept.
 This is set to **7 days**, but can be changed to fewer or more days.